 Daniel Tosh, risque comedy extraordinaire with his deliberately offensive black comedy style is coming to Las Vegas and is likely to stir up a storm on stage if he remains true to his tradition.
 The controversial comedian is known for Tosh.0, his show on Comedy Central, and has several sold-out stand up performances and tours to his credit.
-At the moment Tosh has lined up four dates for his Las Vegas tour in March and April, 2016 at the Mirage Hotel and Casino.
 If past records is anything to go by, those interested in watching him live will do well to get their hands on tickets before they sell out.
 Tosh may offend many with his jokes, as he sets out to do.
 But many audiences will find a hook in his sarcasm, satire and tendency to pick on the worst in human nature that draws laughs from crowds around the world.

 About Daniel Tosh